 - Turmeric & Toasted Flax Risotto

-Brain foods in these three dishes include kale, walnuts, chia seeds, coffee, salmon, and turmeric.
+Brain foods in these three dishes include kale, avocado, walnuts, chia seeds, coffee, salmon, olive oil, and turmeric.

-Now you’ve got 50 new recipes that include foods rich in the nutrients you need for optimal brain health and function.
+But now, you’ve got lots of recipes that include foods rich in the nutrients you need for optimal brain health and performance.

-We discuss what makes a food a “brain food” and why you need to be eating them in 12 Brain Foods That Supercharge Your Memory, Focus & Mood.
+We discuss what makes a food a “brain food” and why you should include them in your diet in Brain Foods to Boost Memory & Mood (in-depth guide).

-And for more ideas on how to incorporate the best brain foods in your diet, check out 25 Snacks Featuring the Best Brain Foods.
+For more ideas on how to incorporate the best brain foods in your diet, check out 25 Tasty Snacks Featuring the Best Brain Foods and The MIND Diet: Eating for a Healthy Brain (detailed guide).